Bay of Kotor and Kotor Old Town seen from a tandem paragliding route.

 Check the timing, fee and suitability details

 The practical Kotor page explains the 90-minute cycle, 145 euro participation fee, passenger limits, clothing and weather checks.
-Use it when you want the answer before sending a date request.
+Use it when the Bay route feels right and you want the details before sending a date request.

 Before you reach out